adjust/cordova_sdk/README.md

 #### <a id="android-referrer-gps-intent"></a>Google Play Store intent

 The Google Play Store `INSTALL_REFERRER` intent should be captured with a broadcast receiver.
 The Adjust install referrer broadcast receiver is added to your app by default.
-For more information, you can check our native [Android SDK README][broadcast-receiver].
+For more information, you can check our native [Android SDK README](https://github.com/adjust/android_sdk#gps-intent).
 You can find this setting in the `plugin.xml` file of the the Adjust SDK plugin:

 ```xml
 <config-file target="AndroidManifest.xml" parent="/manifest/application">